High-end iPhone to ship after standard models

 Reports have suggested that the more expensive iPhone could top $1,000.
 This would be the version that would be released after the standard model.

-New iPhones are always in short supply when their first available and that’s likely to remain true with this version.
+New iPhones are always in short supply when they are first available and that’s likely to remain true with this version.
 By staggering the release and selling one phone at a much higher price, Apple could releve some of the pressure on its supply chain to process and fulfill orders.Featured Image: MKBHD

 0